kbroman/blog/content/post/2019-02-18_omg_binder.md

 The R Markdown files automatically install my [R/broman](https://github.com/kbroman/broman) package, if it's not available.
-This isn't a recommended behavior, and we won't need it for with binder, so I removed the lines like
+This isn't recommended behavior, and we won't need this with binder, so I removed the lines like

 ```r